 Similarly, by accessing a health insurer's records within its premises, investigation officers will be able to make sure that nothing is being hidden or overlooked.
 This is helpful as it allows the PHIO to assure you about the accuracy of the information provided by insurers.

 Legislation regarding the increase to the PHIO's powers was introduced in March 2018.
 Legislation for the Increased Complaints Levy funding, which is needed to boost the PHIO workforce, was passed in June 2018.
 The ombudsman's role will continue to be expanded throughout 2019.

 What else is changing in healthcare this year?

 These reforms are part of a systemic overhaul by the government that targets a whole range of issues in private health insurance.

 - Tiered hospital cover.
-A new four-tier structure, Gold, Silver, Bronze and Basic, will come into effect as of 1 April 2019, with the intention of simplifying some of the complexities involved in PHI.
+A new four-tier structure, Gold, Silver, Bronze and Basic, came into effect as of 1 April 2019, with the intention of simplifying some of the complexities involved in PHI.

 - Discounted cover for young people.
-There will also be discounts for 18- to 29-year-olds.
+Insurers can now offer discounts for 18- to 29-year-olds.